Suharto: Fall and resignation

-Post-presidency
+Post-presidency (1998–2008)

 Corruption charges

 After resigning from the presidency, Suharto became a recluse in his family's compound in the Menteng area of Jakarta, protected by soldiers and rarely making public appearances.
 Suharto's family spent much of their time fending off corruption investigations.
 However, Suharto himself was protected from grave prosecution by politicians who owed their positions to the former president, as indicated in the leaked telephone conversation between President Habibie and attorney-general Andi Muhammad Ghalib in February 1999.
 In May 1999, Time Asia estimated Suharto's family fortune at US$15 billion in cash, shares, corporate assets, real estate, jewellery and fine art.
-Suharto sued the magazine seeking more than $US 27 billion in damages for libel over the article.
+Suharto sued the magazine seeking more than US$27 billion in damages for libel over the article.
 On 10 September 2007, Indonesia's Supreme Court awarded Suharto damages against Time Asia magazine, ordering it to pay him one trillion rupiah ($128.59 million).
-The High Court reversed the judgement of an appellate court and Central Jakarta district court (made in 2000 and 2001).
+The High Court reversed the judgment of an appellate court and Central Jakarta district court (made in 2000 and 2001).

 Suharto was placed highest on Transparency International's list of corrupt leaders with alleged misappropriation of between US$15–35 billion during his 32-year presidency.
 On 29 May 2000, Suharto was placed under house arrest when Indonesian authorities began to investigate the corruption during his presidency.
 In July 2000, it was announced that he was to be accused of embezzling US$571 million of government donations to one of several foundations under his control and then using the money to finance family investments.
 However, in September court-appointed doctors announced that he could not stand trial because of his declining health.
 State prosecutors tried again in 2002, but then doctors cited an unspecified brain disease.
-On 26 March 2008, a civil court judge acquitted Suharto of corruption but ordered his charitable foundation, Supersemar, to pay US$110 m (£55 m).
+On 26 March 2008, a civil court judge acquitted Suharto of corruption but ordered his charitable foundation, Supersemar, to pay US$110 million (£55 million).